Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/concepts/deployment.md

 The {{site.kic_product_name}} can run with or without a database.
 If a database is being deployed, then following resources are required:

-- A `StatefulSet` which runs a Postgresql pod backed with a `PersistenceVolume` to store Kong's configuration.
+- A `StatefulSet` which runs a Postgresql pod backed with a `PersistentVolume` to store Kong's configuration.
 - An internal `Service` which resolves to the Postgresql pod.
 This ensures that Kong can find the Postgresql instance using DNS inside